AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 This private function enables transferring of private balance (`UintNote` stored in `balances`) to any Aztec account's `public_balance`.

 After initializing storage, the function checks that the `msg_sender` is authorized to spend tokens.
-See [the Authorizing token spends section](#authorizing-token-spends) above for more detail--the only difference being that `assert_valid_message_for` is modified to work specifically in the private context.
+See [the Authorizing token spends section](#authorizing-token-spends) above for more detail--the only difference being that `assert_inner_hash_valid_authwit` in the authwit check is modified to work specifically in the private context.
 After the authorization check, the sender's private balance is decreased using the `decrement` helper function for the `value_note` library.
 Then it stages a public function call on this contract ([`_increase_public_balance`](#_increase_public_balance)) to be executed in the [public execution phase](#execution-contexts) of transaction execution. `_increase_public_balance` is marked as an `internal` function, so can only be called by this token contract.

 The function returns `1` to indicate successful execution.